ZoranPandovski/al-go-rithms/bit_manipulation/equal_sum_and_xor/README.md

 >Input: 2

->Output:
+>Output: 2

 Example 2:

 >Input: 5

->Output:
+>Output: 2

 Follow up:

 A naive solution (taking the XOR and sum of all numbers from 1 to N-1 with N and checking using a for loop) would result in a time complexity of O(N).
 But can we do better?

-Hint: Are you reminded of any identity when you see sum and XOR?
+Hint: Are you reminded of any identity when you see sum and XOR together (of two numbers)?